takafumihoriuchi/AiReversi/README.md

 # AiReversi
-creating a game of reversi from scratch, using Python, Tkinter, and techniques of Deep Learning
+creating a game of reversi from scratch

-incomplete; run with "python game.py" to see the current statem or "python logic.py" to play the CLI version
+- game1.py: ai with simple algorithm of greedy search; with GUI; need adjustment with interval between player and ai
+- logic1.py: ai with simple algorith of greedy search; i/o via command line
+- game.py: in the middle of implementing ai with TensorFlow
+- logic.py: in the middle of implementing ai with TensorFlow

+## to run
+install python and run by "python (file name).py"